MnokeR/animedb-w-ts/README.md

 # Anime App

-This project is a re-creation of an Anime App using TypeScript, React, and several other libraries.
-It leverages the AniList API to fetch and display anime information.
+This project is an Anime App developed using TypeScript, React, and various other libraries.
+It utilizes the AniList API to retrieve and present anime information.

 ## Features